kellerkinderDE/devenv-shopware/.github/pull_request_template.md

 ### 5. Checklist

 - [ ] I have rebased my changes to remove merge conflicts
-- [ ] I have written or adjusted the README according to my changes
+- [ ] I have written or adjusted the documentation according to my changes